THE NEW YORK EXIT STRATEGY

 1. The 183-Day Rule

-This is the cornerstone of Florida residency.
-To protect your income from New York State taxation, you must prove that you spend more time in Florida than in any other jurisdiction.
+Tax professionals emphasize that this is the cornerstone of Florida residency.
+CPAs advise that to protect your income from New York State taxation, you must prove to auditors that you spend more time in Florida than in any other jurisdiction.

 The "Statutory Residency" test is strict.
-If you maintain a "Permanent Place of Abode" in New York (an apartment you can access) AND spend more than 183 days there, you are taxed as a resident, regardless of where you claim to live.
+If you maintain a "Permanent Place of Abode" in New York (an apartment you can access) AND spend more than 183 days there, you can be taxed as a resident, regardless of where you claim to live.

 2. The "Teddy Bear" Test

-New York auditors look beyond the calendar.
-They look for your "Center of Life."
+New York tax auditors look beyond the calendar.
+CPAs warn that they look for your "Center of Life."
 Where are your most prized possessions?
 Where is your dog?
 Where are your family heirlooms?

 This is colloquially known as the Teddy Bear Test.
-If your family photos and sentimental items are still in the Hamptons house, New York will argue you haven't truly moved.
+Tax attorneys note that if your family photos and sentimental items are still in the Hamptons house, New York auditors may argue you haven't effectively severed your domicile.

 3. The Homestead Advantage

-Once you establish your Florida home as your primary residence, you qualify for the "Save Our Homes" cap.
-This limits the annual increase in the assessed value of your property to 3%, protecting you from future tax spikes even if the market value doubles.
+Once you formally establish your Florida home as your primary residence, you generally qualify for the "Save Our Homes" cap.
+This statutory benefit is designed to limit the annual increase in the assessed value of your property to 3%, protecting your basis from future tax spikes even if the market value doubles.

 Execute the Strategy

-Connect with a Relocation Specialist to view "Domicile-Ready" inventory in Lakewood Ranch.
+Connect with a Relocation Specialist to view "Domicile-Ready" inventory in Sarasota & Lakewood Ranch.